SaraTisell/afiyet-olsun/README.md

 **Staff members**

-A staff meber can see all exisiting reservations by navigate to the *Reservations* page.
+A staff member can see all exisiting reservations by navigate to the *Reservations* page.
 Staff is able to edit or cancel any reservation by click one of the links under the reservation.

 ![staff reservations](docs/readme_img/staff-reservations-ao.png)